 The aphoristic econ 101 definition of inflation is “too many dollars chasing too few goods”, which is actually pretty useful.

 Inflation scolds tend to focus exclusively on the first part of that formulation, “too many dollars”.
-Some will tell you that an increase in the number of dollars circulating is inflation, almost by definition.
-This faction is permanently critical of new dollars, especially the kind “printed” (electronically) by central banks, which they see as unfairly, even ruinously, diluting the value of all existing dollars.
+Some will tell you that an increase in the number of dollars circulating is inflation, full stop.
+This faction is reflexively critical of new dollars, especially the kind “printed” (electronically) by central banks, which they see as unfairly, even ruinously, diluting the value of all existing dollars.

 The key, I believe, is to understand inflation not as an abstract axiom but a physical process that unfolds unevenly in time and space.
 Maybe that’s why I appreciate “too many dollars chasing too few goods”; the verb “chasing” almost forces you to imagine a dynamic activity (with perhaps a bit of Wile E. Coyote in it?) rather than a fixed relationship.